panoramixor/demoscene/README.md

 ![](/images/qop-logo.png)

 This is a repository for posting source code to qop demoscene productions, or at least the stuff not yet completely lost.
-Everything in here has been confirmed to build on Visual Studio 2022
+Everything in here has been updated to build on Visual Studio 2022

 **qop demos**